-- DODO V2 private pool, for professional market makers to make markets
+- DODO V2 Market Maker Pools - for professional market makers

-- DODO V2 public pool, any user can participate, dual currency market making
+- DODO V2 Single-Token Pools - any user can participate, a unilateral initial liquidity solution

-- DODO V2 Anchor pool, any user can participate, dual currency market making
+- DODO V2 Pegged Pools - any user can participate, for synthetic assets

-- DODO V1 classic pool, any user can participate, single currency market making
+- DODO V1 Standard Pools - any user can participate, dual currency model

-The private pool of DODO V2 can be independently marketed by market makers with their own funds, and the private pool configuration can be flexibly modified during the market making process, including transaction commission rate, current external guide price I, curve slippage factor K, as well as supporting the adjustment of the pool's capital size.
+The DODO V2's Market Maker Pools can be independently marketed by market makers with their own funds, and the Market Maker Pool configuration can be flexibly modified during the market making process.
+The modifiable factors include the transaction commission rate, the current external guide price I, the curve slippage factor k, as well as the pool's capital size.

-All these modifications are made by the relevant accounts triggering smart contracts for dynamic on-chain market making adjustments.
+All these modifications are made by the accounts that trigger smart contracts to effect dynamic on-chain market-making adjustments.

 uint256 memory paramList, //0 - newLpFeeRate, 1 - newI, 2 - newK